LONG TERM LOANS

 Here is another consideration.
 You consider the fact that the interest write-off from the term business loan is also a write off which reduces your net cost.
 Hence the tax savings.

-Another advantage of the term loan is its flexibility.
-The reward for having good credit is your ability to negotiate a bit with your lender.
-Will your lender have any wiggle room?
-Maybe and anything is better than nothing.
-Right?
+The reward for having good credit is your ability to negotiate a better rate with your lender.

 The payments are made monthly.
 Here is a big difference between the secured term loan and the ones with no personal guarantee.
 Those loans will typically require repayment either with daily or weekly payments.